Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Spending controls & limits

-Get an extended 2-month free trial of the GoHenry kids' debit card and app when you sign up with Finder's exclusive code: AFUSS171.
+Get a 1-month free trial plus $5 in allowance of the GoHenry kids' debit card and app when you sign up

 Get interactive money and investing tools for your kids, including expert-developed games and quizzes.
 Offers strong parental controls that allow you to set where and how much your child can spend.